hpi-swa-teaching/TabletopUI/packages/TabletopUI-Core.package/TTImageBar.class/README.md

 	- stores the background images

 selectedIndex
-	- indicates which background is currently selected
+	- indicates which background image is currently selected